OAuth2 Settings

 Service URLs

-Refresh token URL{get_token_url}
+Refresh Token URL{get_token_url}

-Revoke token URL{get_token_url}/revoke
+Revoke Token URL{get_token_url}/revoke

 URL and Body Formats